• Home

 Share this article

-Today marks the 29th anniversary of one of the most bizarre and sad nights in Irish, and indeed English, football, the Landsdowne Road riot.
+Over 29 years have passed since one of one of the most bizarre and sad nights in Irish, and indeed English, football, the night of the Landsdowne Road riot.

 It should be remembered as a friendly with England near the end of the Jack Charlton era - the one opponent who helped define the whole amazing ride with Jack.
 We didn't know then that it was all coming to an end.